AlexanderPoone/CloudProject/README.md

 <!--## Group members-->

 ## Objective
-We are writing a lightweight cloud storage deduplication program.
-Technical issues like scalability, deduplication granularity, the usefulness of deduplication, and security will be addressed.
+We are writing a lightweight cloud storage deduplication program. *Research problems* like scalability, deduplication granularity, the usefulness of deduplication, and security will be addressed.

 DynamoDB is used to store the key-value pairs of `<block id; binary content>`, `<file id; user id, file path, file sequence, metadata>`, `<user id; hash, salt, first name, last name>`